 |Halifax||Fixed admin fee only||£180||0.18%||£180||0.07%||£180||0.04%|

 |Vanguard||Platform fee only||£150||0.15%||£375||0.15%||£375||0.08%|

-Rates were correct as of June 2021.
-Interactive Investor calculations uses the Investor subscription plan.
+Rates were correct as of June 2022.
+Interactive Investor calculations uses the Pension Builder plan.
 The Aviva figures are for its Platform Sipp (OIS).

 Using this information we've created a Which? customer score, showing you the best and worst investment platforms for Sipp customer satisfaction.

-We've also combined this with our analysis of charges, and the firms that offer high customer satisfaction (a score of 70% and over) with competitive charges have been awarded our coveted Which?
+We've combined this with our analysis of charges, and the firms that combine high customer satisfaction (a score of 72% and above) with competitive charges have been awarded our coveted Which?
 Recommended Provider status.

 |Sipp provider||Online tools||Customer service||Investment information||Available investments meet my needs||Value for money|